linszay/SleepingDragon/README.md

 ```
 2. Open the `index.html` file in your web browser to view the site.

+3. Run ```sass styles.scss styles.css``` to ensure latest styles are available.

-3. Explore the different sections of the site to learn more about Sleep Aid Dragon and its approach to improving sleep quality.
+4. Explore the different sections of the site to learn more about Sleep Aid Dragon and its approach to improving sleep quality.

 ## Technologies Used 🛸